summer 2026 Course schedule

-Please note that current students get first priority to sign up for the next level.
-We will start registering students from the waiting list starting the second week of November.
+We are currently doing assessments for new students to get on the waiting list for the upcoming Summer course.
+Please note that current students get first priority to sign up for the next level and we have waiting lists for most levels.
 In order to determine your level, please fill out the new student form and we’ll be in touch to schedule it so that we can get you on the waiting list.
 Looking forward to hearing from you soon!

 beginning 1